BVI Charter Yacht Itinerary. Let’s ask our newest yacht charter broker Ken Heare about his early days chartering.

 - Day 1: Sail from St. Thomas to Trunk Bay on St John

-- Day 2: Clear BVI customs at West End, Tortola, then over to the Bight at Norman Islan.
+- Day 2: Clear BVI customs at West End, Tortola, then over to the Bight at Norman Island.
 I love spending a night at the infamous Willy T’s.

 - Day 4: Early start to Spanish Town, Virgin Gorda.
 Grab a taxi to the Baths, then a stop at Coco Maya for afternoon cocktails and a light lunch.
 Back to the yacht with a quick trip to Leverick Bay and the Michael Beans show.
-(Once the Bitter End Yacht Club and Saba Rock are back up and running they will be on the list as well).
+Now that Bitter End and Saba Rock are back up and running well they are definitely on my list!

 - Day 5: Off to Anegada!
 Scooter rentals and Cow Wreck Beach